Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/1_Setting_Pws/README.md

 __Passwords__ are super important in cybersecurity, and we're here to help you with that!
 They're the main way users can be sure they're who they say they are!
 Let's dive into some key points about passwords in cybersecurity together!
 A strong password is usually long and complex, which makes it much harder for anyone to guess or crack them.
-A Multi-Factor Authentication (MFA) adds an additional layer of security by requiring something you know (password) and something you have (like a mobile device for a one-time code) or something you are (biometric verification).
 Most common passwords attack are Brute Force,Phising, Dictionary Attack, Credential Stuffing.

 Oh, yes!
 We’ve all been there, right?
-The Cyberville School has been hacked, and that’s why you have to solve Mission 1.
+The Cyberville School has been hacked, and that’s why you have to solve __Mission 1__.
 It can happen to anyone, and we totally get it if you're feeling a little overwhelmed right now.
 But don't you worry!
 There are ways you can protect yourself and our Cyberville School for future attacks.

 Let's learn together about some of the most common attacks on our passwords.
 Once we've done that, we'll solve the first mission, "Weird Lights - School Under Attack!"

 We've made it really easy for you to recreate the awesome environment from Mission 1 while learning about cybersecurity.
 All you have to do is:

-__1.__ [Download](https://drive.google.com/file/d/1G1bcXZCQ9otyKyDCt8skVdW1CWVlQtYK/view?usp=drive_link), print and cover the b.board for Mission 1.
+__1.__ [Download](https://www.canva.com/design/DAGJhxRPFpY/D54nS2FDqO65RD4bMEKsbQ/view?utm_content=DAGJhxRPFpY&utm_campaign=designshare&utm_medium=link&utm_source=editor), print and cover the b.board for Mission 1.

 ![Cover](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/1_Setting_Pws/Gif_CoverbB.gif?raw=true "Cover")